Leandro-Hespanhol/Football-score-board/README.md

 - This project is configured to use ports 3000 (front-end), 3001(back-end) and 3002 (database), so they need to be available on your computer or changed on the project.

 # .env File

+- Here is an example of my env files needed to run the project.
 ## My backend .env file looks like this:
 ```
 PORT=3004